 This Blog Includes:

-In your stays at student accommodation in United Kingdom, you might have heard about shoplifting incidents in nearby shops.
-Shoplifting incidents are enticing for a few, however, it is not easy to get away from doing so.
-Security cameras are installed in public spaces and these shops to deter any kinds of criminal activities and provide evidence for legal proceedings.
+During your stay at student accommodation in the United Kingdom, you might have heard about shoplifting incidents in nearby shops.
+Shoplifting incidents are enticing for a few; however, it is not easy to get away with doing so.
+Security cameras are installed in public spaces and these shops to deter any kind of criminal activities and provide evidence for legal proceedings.
 You can learn all about the UK security camera law here.

 Also Read: If you are a student living in the UK, then our blog on Trespassing laws in the UK will help you understand the nuances of the country’s trespassing laws.